Data Binding in Blazor ListBox

 Specifies the display text of each list item. |

-Local data can be represented by the following ways as described below.
+Local data can be provided in the following ways.

 @using Syncfusion.Blazor.DropDowns